-On 9 May 2018, the balance in the share premium account was reduced by USD 281.3 million pursuant to the resolution initially approved by the Board of Directors on 28 June 2018 and subsequently approved by the shareholders at extraordinary general meeting.
+In the previous year, the balance in the share premium account was reduced by USD 281.3 million pursuant to the resolution approved by the Board of Directors on 11 April 2018 and approved by the shareholders at extraordinary general meeting held on 9 May 2018.
 The share premium reduction was used to offset the accumulated losses of the Company.